LukeAnglin/WebApp/categories/Happiness/Advocate.md

 Currently, my best answer is abortion, but there are plenty and I'm sure I'm missing something.

+### Roman Bloodshed Fascination

+Why are the Romans so fascinated with pain and suffering?
+Crucifixion?
+Sejanus' body ripped to pieces?
+I don't get it!

 # Random Thoughts

 ## Bible Similarities